dapr/quickstarts/middleware/README.md

 - [Helm](https://github.com/helm/helm)
 - A working [Google Account](https://accounts.google.com)

-This sample uses Nginx as the ingress controller.
+This quickstart uses Nginx as the ingress controller.
 You can use the following Helm chart to add Nginx to your cluster:

 ```bash
 helm install my-release stable/nginx-ingress